bcaine/VLC-Transceiver/README.md

 1. Initialize the memory (mmap "/dev/mem"... which is less than ideal)
 2. Get the size of the incoming data from the Host via USB (Sockets)
 3. Receive Data from Host via USB (Sockets)
-4. Packetize data (45 byte packets: 2 byte length, 43 bytes data)
+4. Packetize data
-5. Encode data using the [perfect binary Golay Code](https://en.wikipedia.org/wiki/Binary_Golay_code) which transforms 12 bits into 23 encoded bits.
+5a.
+(Either this or 5b.)
+Encode data using the [perfect binary Golay Code](https://en.wikipedia.org/wiki/Binary_Golay_code) which transforms 12 bits into 23 encoded bits.
 This allows us to fix 3 bit errors per 23 bit block when decoding.
+5b.
+(Either this or 5a.)
+Encode data using Manchester Encoding which has a 1/2 coding rate, and turns 0 into 01, and 1 into 10.
-6. Add encoded data to memory up until the limit (16kb), and then put the rest in a queue.
+6. Add encoded data to memory.
 7. Start the PRUs
 8. Watch the PRU, and backfill data from the queue behind it to make sure it churns through all the data and doesn't just spit out random data from RAM.
 9. Clean up: Shut down PRU, Close Memory, Close Socket etc.